 Edgewater Bure at Koro Sun Resort

 Fiji seascape are simply fabulous as you will not see ocean liners on the sea horizon.
 This picture was shot from my personal sea front villa – called Edgewater Bure (pronounced as Boo Ray).
 Bure is the Fijian word for a wood-and-straw hut, sometimes similar to a cabin.
 In its original sense, a bure is a structure built of anything that comes to hand.
 The components of a bure are either stacked together, tied together by rope, or a combination of both methods.
-Though, the bure here are the luxurious type, of course.
+Though, the bure here are the luxury type, of course.

 My luxurious Edgewater Bure suite at the resort.
 Superb view and well furnished room enhanced the paradise feeling.